Water you doing: An intro to water for coffee

 Option 3: Reverse-osmosis (RO) + remineralize

-• Pros: You might have this set up in your house already.
+• You might have this set up in your house already.
 Once set up, regular use is seamless until it needs seasonal re-dialing.

-• Cons: An expensive, laborious home project all on its own.
-Still needs to be seasonally dialed and measured to understand it as a baseline for further remineralization.
-Possibly not worthwhile for renters.
+• Still needs to be periodically re-measured and re-dialed to understand it as a baseline for further remineralization.

 Step 2: Minerals